caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *int*, *optional*, *default = 5*

-  number of cpu's to use
+  Number of CPUs to use.